-As of December 31, 2019, we have eight issued patents in the United States and ten issued patents outside of the United States, as well as 15 pending patent applications in various countries around the world for our technology including the United States and Europe.
-As such, we have apparatus patent claims in the United States and Europe covering aspects of ReWalk and similar devices which use a plurality of sensors to empower tilt-sensor technology.
-In addition, in the United States and Europe, we have method patent claims covering certain methods of user activation and control of systems such as ReWalk, including by sensing the user's torso lean or weight shifts.
-While our apparatus claims focus on protecting ReWalk in terms of its physical and structural characteristics, we believe that our method claims, which protect the process behind how ReWalk is controlled by the user, provide additional protection for our tilt sensor technology.
-We do not currently license any of the technology contained in our currently commercialized products other than with respect to technology that is generally publicly available, but we may do so in the future.
+As of December 31, 2020, we have 9 issued patents in the United States and 11 issued patents outside of the United States, as well as 13 pending patent applications for our technology in the United States, Canada, China, and Europe.
+As such, in the United States and Europe, we have apparatus patent claims covering aspects of ReWalk and similar devices which use a plurality of sensors to empower tilt-sensor technology, as well as method patent claims covering certain methods of user activation and control of systems such as ReWalk.
+While our apparatus claims focus on protecting ReWalk in terms of its physical and structural characteristics, we believe that our method claims provide additional protection for our technology.
+We do not currently license any of the technology contained in our currently commercialized ReWalk Personal 6.0, other than with respect to technology that is generally publicly available, but we may do so in the future.

-Patents filed both in the United States and Europe generally have a life of 20 years from the filing date.
+Patents filed both in the United States and Europe generally have a life of 20 years from their earliest effective filing date.
 As the oldest of our issued patents relating to our tilt-sensor technology was filed in May 2001, our patents on that technology do not begin to expire until May 2021.

-We currently hold a registered trademark in Israel and the Unites States for the mark "ReWalk".
-We currently hold a registered trademark in Europe and an allowed trademark in the United States for the mark "Restore".
+We currently hold a registered trademark in Israel and the United States, as well as pending trademark applications in Europe and the United Kingdom, for the mark "ReWalk".
+We currently hold a registered trademark in United States, Europe and the United Kingdom for the mark "Restore".